by Daniela Dandes

 3. Consider if you need a high GPA for your MBA

-Your GPA or grade point average is the number representing the average value of your final grades earned in your previous courses.
+Your GPA or grade point average is the number representing the average value of your final grades earned during previous courses.
 Your GPA is calculated by adding up all accumulated final grades and dividing that score by the number of grades awarded.
 The GPA is awarded on a 0 to 4.0 scale.
 A 4.0 score represents the “perfect” GPA score.

 Tips about your GPA from a pro: